Open call for inquisitive essays on the theme of “Camp"

 Share your ideas for the upcoming issue of inquisitive.

 For inquisitive, we take a “small plate” intellectual approach to topics that implicate the principles and academic culture HxA advocates for in higher education: open inquiry, viewpoint diversity, and constructive disagreement.
-In addition to regular features (described below), each issue includes 4-7 articles tied to a single theme—although not necessarily tied to each other.
+In addition to regular features (described below), each issue includes 4-7 articles tied to a single theme, although not necessarily tied to each other.

 We seek pitches for articles and essays in the range of 300-2,000 words (excluding references).
-We’re interested in the whole range of potential topics on the theme of “limits” as it relates to the issues we are interested in, including open inquiry, the free exchange of ideas, intellectual freedom, institutional neutrality, viewpoint diversity, (self-)censorship, dissent, conformity, constructive disagreement, curiosity, humility, and pluralism.
+We’re interested in the whole range of potential topics on the theme of “camp” as it relates to the issues we are interested in, including open inquiry, the free exchange of ideas, intellectual freedom, institutional neutrality, viewpoint diversity, (self-)censorship, dissent, conformity, constructive disagreement, curiosity, humility, and pluralism.

 Don’t feel limited by these examples.
 We value creativity, unexpected ideas, and smart cross-talk that supersedes boundaries.